 - Limited international exposure

 - Low dividend

 Imperial Oil has been in business for more than a century.
 It supplies fuels for both retail and marine customers and creates chemical products and asphalt pavings.

 It has beaten earnings estimates for four quarters in a row, and the stock has seen continued momentum nonetheless.
 It trades at a P/E multiple of 5.80 and has a dividend of 2.95%.

 - YTD return: Approx. 5.27%

 Suncor is one of Canada’s largest companies focusing on developing one of the largest petroleum resource basins in the world.
 ESG investors should take note of the company’s excellent sustainability track record.

-The company has recently bounced back, delivering significant earnings surprises of $1.32 and $0.30 in the second and third quarters, respectively.
-With a P/E ratio of 7.14, a 4.15% dividend yield and $2.7 billion sitting in cash, Suncor is another strong oil stock pick.
+The company has delivered earnings beats four quarters in a row.
+With a P/E ratio of 6.34, a 5.48% dividend yield and $830 million sitting in cash, Suncor is another strong oil stock pick.

 - YTD return: Approx. 37.71%